Alexandre-Silva/ADM/README.md

 Note that for Arch Linux the tools used for installing AUR packages can also be used to install packges from the normal arch repositories.
-But for clarity reasons, the two separate environment prefixes are used, respectively, *pm:* and *aur:*.
+But for clarity reasons, two separate environment prefixes are used, respectively, *pm:* and *aur:*.

 ```bash